Why are drivers still not switching to electric cars?

 While most new car buyers would consider buying an electric or hybrid car, 44% of them still expect their next car to run on petrol, according to a survey by comparison website Confused.com.

 Electric cars are still too expensive

-The higher upfront cost remains an issue for most car buyers.
+The higher upfront cost of electric vehicles remains an issue for most car buyers.
 Hybrid/electric cars are on average 34% more expensive than their petrol/diesel-powered equivalent.
 This puts them out of reach for most buyers.

 Take the Volkswagen Up, for example.
 The standard petrol version costs just £12,000 while the electric e-UP costs more than £20,000.
 It’s almost impossible to find any new electric car for less than £17,000.

 The good news is that as more electric cars make their way onto our roads, the cheaper they will become.
-Manufacturers are releasing new hybrid/electric models all the time, with each generation being more cost-effective than the last.
-There is still some way to go, however, before electric cars are on par with conventionally powered vehicles.
+Manufacturers are releasing new hybrid and electric models all the time, with each generation being more cost-effective than the last.

-The difference can be explained by the much more generous incentives provided to business users.
-These incentives come in the form of tax breaks and other fiscal incentives which essentially allow business users to claim back 100% of the car's value as a tax write-off.
+For business users, there are generous incentives provided to buy EVs.
+These incentives come in the form of tax breaks and other fiscal incentives that essentially allow business users to claim back 100% of the car's value as a tax write-off.

-Private buyers are not afforded this luxury, the only incentive available for the average car buyer to choose an electric car is the Plug-in Car Grant that provides funds of £2500 towards the cost of a car valued at up to £35,000.
-And to add insult to injury, this grant was recently reduced from £3000, making a mockery of the government's commitment to reducing carbon emissions.
+Private buyers are not afforded this luxury.
+The only incentive available for the average car buyer to choose an electric car is the Plug-in Car Grant that provides funds of £2500 towards the cost of a car valued at up to £35,000.
+This grant was recently reduced from £3000.

-One of the benefits of electric cars is that they can be charged from home, however, this is mostly done by trickle charging which takes several hours.
-To realise the full benefits of electric vehicles, rapid charging points need to be used.
+One of the benefits of electric cars is that they can be charged from home.
+However, this is mostly done by trickle charging that can take several hours.
+To realise the full benefits of electric vehicles, rapid charging points need to be used across the country.

 However, these charging points are not distributed equally across the UK.
 A recent report by the Department of Transport shows that more than 100 local authorities have fewer than 10 charging points per 100,000 people.